Gregg Davis – Interim Executive Director

 Esther Rose-Wilen is a New Haven native with a degree in Environmental Science from Rutgers University.
 She has been volunteering with agriculture projects and community gardens since the 8th grade in Connecticut, New Jersey, Argentina, and Spain.
 She is incredibly excited to help manage both the Growing Entrepreneurs program and the Incubator Gardens program at the Land Trust.
-In her free time, when she isn't tending to either of her parents' gardens, Esther might be reading in a hammock or eating tacos at Long Wharf.
+In her free time, Esther might be reading in a hammock, playing with her cat Miel, or eating tacos at Long Wharf.

 Cori Merchant - Schooner Camp Director and Preserves Coordinator

 Cori is Preserve Coordinator and Schooner Camp Director for the Land Trust.
 She comes from a background of over 15 years of working with youth in environmental, camp and recreational programming in eight different states.
 She grew up near Madison, WI spending much of her time outdoors and at her grandparent's dairy farm.
 She has a strong interest in helping others build a love of the outdoors and looks forward to spending her summers with the youth of Greater New Haven!
 When not working, she spends time with her dog, Chase, or playing competitive adult kickball in leagues around New Haven and Hartford and traveling to kickball tournaments throughout the US.

 Gustavo Requena Santos - Project Manager of Public Relations, Annual Fall Fundraiser, 2019